EdiText: Controllable Coarse-to-Fine Text Editing with Diffusion Language Models: EdiText

 SDEdit controls the degree of editing by adjusting the timestep $t_{CE}$ during perturbation: $t_{CE}$ close to $T$ implies injecting larger noise, leading to a greater loss of the reference image's structure and functioning as text generation that is unrelated to the reference data.
 Conversely, $t_{CE}$ close to $0$ results in only slight perturbation, preserving much of the reference image's structure but achieving less editing toward the target properties.

 Inspired by these aspects demonstrated in the vision domain, we adopt SDEdit into the text domain, enabling the editing of textual data with variations ranging from very slight changes to substantial changes that diverge significantly from the reference text by controlling $t_{CE}$.
-This allows for a wide range of text manipulation, facilitating coarse-level text editing.
+This allows for diverse text manipulation, as reflected in wider retention and reflection scores, facilitating coarse-level text editing.
 Our SDEdit-based coarse-level editing method is described in Algorithm \ref{alg:global editing}.

-\subsection{Self-Conditioning-based Fine-Level Editing}
+\subsection{Self-Conditioning-Based Fine-Level Editing}

 By applying the editing method from the previous section, the given text can be steered toward desired attributes.
 Adjusting the control parameter $t_{CE}$ allows edits at varying levels—ranging from minimal changes that largely preserve the reference text to substantial modifications that prioritize target attributes over the original text.
 However, we observe that this technique is highly sensitive to $t_{CE}$, where even slight variations can lead to disproportionate changes, making precise control over the degree of editing challenging.